SFe-Team-was-taken/SFe/sfe64-latest/format-specification/sfe-format-specification.md

 SFe Team members:

-- sleaf (she/her) | Discord - @tanukilvia | Email - sylvialeaf6284@gmail.com
+- sylvia-leaf (she/her) | Discord - @tanukilvia | Email - sylvialeaf6284@gmail.com
 - Stgiga (they/them) | Discord - @stgiga

 Special thanks to these people for contributions: spessasus Thanks to these people for suggestions: derselbst, mawe42, Saga

 Want to join the SFe Team?
-Please contact sleaf using the contacts in section 0.3.
+Please contact sylvia-leaf using the contacts in section 0.3.

 * * *